Configuring an iSCSI Share

 NOTE: Do not enable ALUA on TrueNAS unless it is supported by and enabled on the client computers also.
 ALUA only works properly when enabled on both the client and server.

 To turn on the iSCSI service, go to Services and click the slider for iSCSI.
-If you wish to turn the service on automatically when the TrueNAS system is rebooted, check the Start Automatically box.
+Check the Start Automatically box if you want the service to turn on automatically when the TrueNAS system is rebooted.

-The web interface provides an easy way to setup the necessary items for an iSCSI share.
+It’s easy to set up the necessary items for an iSCSI share using the web interface.
 Go to Sharing > Block Shares (iSCSI) and click WIZARD.
-The wizard walks though each step in the creation process.
+The wizard will guide you through each step of the creation process.

-STEP 3: If desired, you can only allow specific initiators or networks to be able to use the iSCSI share.
-If left blank, allow all initiators or all networks to use the share.
+If you wish, you can allow only specific initiators or networks to use the iSCSI share.
+You can leave it blank to allow all initiators or networks to use the share.

 Using the iSCSI Share on Linux